 From lipstick to lip balm, so many products today claim to defend against wind and chapping, sunburn and aging.
 But which ingredients offer optimal protection?
 Do any have adverse effects, such as actually causing dry lips or skin irritation or exposing you to toxins?
 Plus, are any addictive?

-I have seen certain types of lip balms with so many chemicals and preservatives in them that they actually ate away the top layer of skin.
+I have seen certain types of lip balms with so many chemicals and preservatives in them, including low levels of lead, that they actually ate away the top layer of skin.
 How horrible!

 Some chemicals found in lip balms can so irritate the skin to the point of causing allergic reactions.
 If you keep buying lip balms that leave you with dry lips that get itchy or red, try avoiding parabens, fragrance, glycolic or salicylic acid, and lanolin.
 Menthol and camphor can cause a tingling sensation that could also be an irritant to your lips and the effect is quite drying.
 What's more, contact dermatitis can be caused by cosmetic pigments such as artificial colours and dyes.